-- >> Someone tries to scare you (e.g. for the police) or threatens you. - >> Someone asks you to do things you really do not want to do. - >> Someone is being secretive about the content of the work or the place you are going to. - >> Someone tries to stop you talking to other people. - >> Someone has not returned your passport. - >> Someone else manages your money, you have to give your income to someone else, or you have to pay off a debt. - >> The working or living conditions are unsafe or bad.
+Recognise For example: >> Someone tries to scare you (e.g. for the police) or threatens you. the warning >> Someone asks you to do things you really do not want to do. signs! >> Someone is being secretive about the content of the work or the place you are going to. >> Someone tries to stop you talking to other people. >> Someone has not returned your passport. >> Someone else manages your money, you have to give your income to someone else, or you have to pay off a debt. >> The working or living conditions are unsafe or bad.
+For example: Take >> Meet in a public place when you are going to meet someone for the precautions! first time.

-- >> Meet in a public place when you are going to meet someone for the first time. - >> Make sure you know where you are and pass the address on to someone you trust. - >> Make sure you know how to use social media safely and pay attention to who you are talking to. - >> Discuss any doubts with someone you trust.
+- Make sure you know where you are and pass the address on to someone you trust. - Make sure you know how to use social media safely and pay attention to who you are talking to. - Discuss any doubts with someone you trust.
 You can turn to a contact person with any questions or problems. - >> Do not hand over your passport. - >> Leave or ask for help if you feel unsafe or uncomfortable.